Checklist for prospective graduate students - Updated 12/1/14

 Applying online requires payment by credit card.

-(7) International applicants must provide one copy of their TOEFL or IELTS scores.
+- International applicants must provide one copy of their TOEFL or IELTS scores.
 In addition, international applicants need to send a Certification of Finances form.
-Specific requirements for international applicants are described on the Graduate School website and this Admissions Office website.
+Specific requirements for international applicants are described on the Graduate School website.

 Applications should be postmarked by Dec.
 1 for full consideration for admission in the following fall term.
 Most decisions concerning financial support (e.g., graduate teaching assistantships) are made by the end of March, based on applications received by this date.
 However, applications received after Dec.
 1 will also be considered for admission, as possible.
 Admission during other terms, although less common, is possible in certain circumstances; please contact the Chair of the BPP Graduate Studies Committee for details.